Parks for Pollinators BioBlitz

 - McDowell Dam Recreation Area – The water and green space provide good habitat.
 You’ll find McDowell Dam Recreation Area five miles east of Bismarck on Old Highway 10 and then one mile north.

 - New Generations Park – 1021 Mustang Dr. You’ll find a garden on the northeast corner that includes many pollinator plants.

 - Pollinator’s Planting Project – Downtown Bismarck.
 Four planters were filled with pollinator plants, including grasses and flowering prairie plants.
-Two planters are located at 6th & Broadway, one at 5th and Broadway, and one at 5th & Thayer.
-Sponsored by a grant from ND Game and Fish, and designed and planted by a group of volunteers from local organizations.
+Two planters are located at 6th and Broadway, one at 5th and Broadway, and one at 5th and Thayer.
+They are sponsored by a grant from ND Game and Fish and designed and planted by a group of volunteers from local organizations.

 - Zonta Park – 111 Lake Ave.
 This park has an Urban Woods and Prairies Initiative area supported by Audubon Dakota.